Wandoan railway line: Services

-Present and future
+Present status

-The line is still open, with rail of 30 kg/m re-laid for about 50% of the line, with the balance being 21 kg/m.
+The line has rail of 30 kg/m re-laid for about 50% of the line, with the balance being 21 kg/m.
 Steel sleepers have been installed at a rate of 1 in 4 to 1 in 3, and the maximum axle load is 15.75 tonnes.
 The maximum grade is 1 in 50 (2%), the minimum radius curve is 200m, and the line speed is 30 km/h. the Wandoan Line is currently listed as "booked out of use" by both Aurizon and Watco Australia.

+Possible future railways to Wandoan

 A major coal mine is proposed at Wandoan, with coal to be shipped from Gladstone via the proposed Surat Basin railway, which would connect to the Moura Short Line south of the town of Banana.
 This proposed line would be well east of Taroom, and pass close to the former gold mining town of Cracow.
+This proposal has approval.

 An existing coal mine, Cameby Downs, is situated at Columboola about 25 km east of Miles, and currently rails coal to Brisbane via the Western line.
 If the Surat Basin railway is built, the mine has approval to upgrade the Wandoan line to the same standard (i.e. 26.5 tonne axle load) so it can export coal via Gladstone.
+This proposal has been withdrawn.